Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Simulations

 \subsubsection{High-dimensional correlated signal setting}

-Figure \ref{fig:simu_box_highdim100p_indepcen30_Uni001} presents the prediction accuracy under the correlated signal setting with 30\% independent censoring.
+Figure \ref{fig:simu_box_highdim100p_indepcen30_Uni001} presents the prediction accuracy under the high-dimensional correlated signal setting with 30\% independent censoring.
 Unlike the low-dimensional independent signal setting, $\alpha$ was set as 0.01 without applying Bonferroni corrections when generating candidate subgroups using CTree.
-In high-dimensional and correlated settings, applying Bonferroni corrections—even with a larger $\alpha$— may result in no candidate subgroups being selected.
 Consistent with the independent signal setting, both DR- and DEA-learners exhibit minimal bias in Scenario 1, with slightly increased bias in Scenarios 2 and 3.
 As in the low-dimensional setting, BAFT yields the smallest biases across all three scenarios.
 In contrast, CSF shows larger biases than the other methods, particularly in Scenarios 2 and 3.
 DR-learner also produces the highest RMSEs and the lowest correlations with the true CATE values across all scenarios, while the remaining methods demonstrate comparable RMSEs and correlations.

+The lower panel of Table \ref{tab: acc_F_IndepSig_HighdimSig_indepcen30_maintext} shows the overall accuracy (ACC) and F-score in each scenario in the independent signal setting.
+In general, all methods show lower accuracy and F-score compared to the independent signal setting with DR-learner showing the lowest values.
+R- and DEA-learners and CSF show comparable performance.
+BAFT shows the highest accuracy and F-score.
+However, its prediction performance is achieved by selecting hundreds of subgroups with very small effects, resulting in limited interpretability.